 About the Graphic

 A very helpful tool to see school improvement requirements at a glance is now available on the SI Timeline!
 Allegan AESA updates this one-pager every year.
 Click on the image on the right to enlarge it by opening the PDF.
 Each Month is hyper-linked to the monthly check list.

 In the fall, schools should pay specific attention to gathering baseline data for student growth, and effectively progress monitoring the essential (or non-negotiable) activities outlined within the school/district improvement plan (3-5 year plan posted by Sept.
 1).

 Schools should also begin the Comprehensive Needs Assessment (CNA) by analyzing state level achievement data and demographic data.

 The School Improvement Process continues during the winter as monitoring of the current plan overlaps with gathering and analyzing data for the upcoming plan.
 Begin gathering both process data and perception data, likely through online surveys, and document on your CNA.
 Identify strengths, weakness, and establish causal theory within your CNA Process.
 Also, budget amendments to Consolidated Application are usually due in mid January.
-The Annual Ed Report (AER) is also required, though the dates are yet to be determined.
+For 2018-19, The Annual Ed Report (AER) is to be complete and posted by Jan 31, 2020.

 Once the strengths and weaknesses have been identified using the four types of data in the Comprehensive Needs Assessment CNA, schools/ districts usually finalize their Improvement Plans, Consolidated Application, Program Evaluations, and professional learning plans by June 30.
 Finally, state "At-Risk," Section 31a, funding report is also due in mid-July.